marcist/spotify-downloader-colab/README.md

 - Music downloading powered by spotDL.
 - Interface built using ipywidgets in Google Colab.

 ⚠️ Please respect copyright laws.
-This tool is intended for personal use only.
+This tool is intended for personal/educational use only - Respect Spotify's ToS

 Required packages:
 ```python